How to Pay Off Student Loans Faster

 Increase Payment Frequency Carefully

 Biweekly payments can add an extra full payment annually if your servicer credits them promptly.
 Some servicers delay applying partial payments—call and confirm processing rules before switching schedules.
+Ask specifically: "Are partial payments credited on receipt or held until monthly due amount accumulates?"

 Round up monthly payments to the next $50 or $100 increment for painless acceleration.
 Automated increases on payday remove willpower from the equation.
+When you receive a raise, allocate 50% of take-home increase to loan extras before lifestyle absorbs it.

 Deploy Windfalls Immediately